skasinos/AddressBookAPI/README.md

 - A user cannot add a duplicated address associated with his/her account but it is possible to add an address that already exists in the system by another user.
 - Basic authentication assumed with a `username` and `password` (can be extended to JWT in future).
 - Basic unit testing added and coverage.
 Further tests required and coverage should be increased.
+- Github actions CI tests added testing virtual environment.
+To be extended in future with tests.